monokh/slack-gitlab-mr-reminder/README.md

 npm install slack-gitlab-mr-reminder
 `

-## Example - running
+## Example - running as an application
+Install the module globally

+`
+npm install -g slack-gitlab-mr-reminder
+`

-Call `remind.js` with a suitable `yml` config, gitlab access token and slack webhook.
+Call `slack-gitlab-mr-reminder` with a suitable `yml` config, gitlab access token and slack webhook.
 See [example.yml](examples/config.yml) for an example of config.

 `
-GITLAB_ACCESS_TOKEN='XXXXXXXXXXXXX' SLACK_WEBHOOK_URL='https://hooks.slack.com/services/...' node src/remind.js examples/config.yml
+GITLAB_ACCESS_TOKEN='...'
+SLACK_WEBHOOK_URL='...' slack-gitlab-mr-reminder examples/config.yml
 `

 This will only run once and send a reminder.
-You will likely want to run this everyday therefore a cron would be suitable:
+You will likely want to run this everyday for which a cron would be suitable:

 `
 0 9 * * * GITLAB_ACCESS_TOKEN='...'
-SLACK_WEBHOOK_URL='...' node /absolute/path/to/src/remind.js /absolute/path/to/config.yml
+SLACK_WEBHOOK_URL='...' slack-gitlab-mr-reminder /absolute/path/to/config.yml
 `

 This will send out reminders every day at 9AM